biojs/edu/series/101/03_package_basics.md

 rsid chromosome pos genotype
 ~~~

 Genotype is the field that tells us exactly what the sequence looks like at a particular position.
-It is important to note that Genooty usually has two letters, because, as you may remember from high school biology, humans have two pairs of each chromosome.
+It is important to note that Genotype usually has two letters, because, as you may remember from high school biology, humans have two pairs of each chromosome.
 Well, mostly, unless you are a male, in which case you only have a lonely X copy with a tiny Y chromosome.

 There are 3 types of genotypes that we will look at in this example.